bunfloof/CSE150/Final Project Implementing a Simple Router bf7f3c3006f3429d9b05112fc6358745.md

 ### 5. Rules installed in flow table

 After I generated some traffic using `pingall`, I immediately ran `dpctl dump-flows` to show the active flow entries installed in all switches before they expire due to the idle_timeout or hard_timeout specified in my of_flow_mod (idle_timeout = 300, hard_timeout = 720).
 Each entry in the output represents a flow rule that the switch has set up to handle packets in the network.
+There are too many flows that I can’t list them all here.
+Below is a screenshot of my output:

 ![Untitled](Final%20Project%20Implementing%20a%20Simple%20Router%20bf7f3c3006f3429d9b05112fc6358745/Untitled%202.png)